Arc’teryx Norvan SL Hoody

 As I touched on above, the Norvan SL doesn’t have any drawcords to dial in fit, but it does boast a slight drop hem for extra coverage in the back and a thin elastic binding helps keep it in place.
 Although I would not suggest sizing up or down for this purpose, I did find that many of my baselayers were longer than the jacket.
 As a result, the bottoms of my shirts and ends of my sleeves often get wet in the rain.
 I personally would prefer that the Norvan were slightly longer in the torso and sleeves, but this is a small nitpick and won’t be an issue for everyone.

 We put the women’s Norvan SL Hoody through its paces for this review, and Arc’teryx makes a nearly identical men’s version.
 The men’s Norvan SL Hoody also features 2-layer Gore-Tex with Shakedry construction, boasts a minimalist feature set, and costs $325.
 The men’s jacket weighs a bit more at 4.2 ounces, and colorways vary slightly, but the rest of the build remains the same.
 Finally, Arc’teryx offers the Norvan SL in an insulated variation for $399, which clocks in at 8.6 ounces for the women’s version, includes a single interior pocket, and adds 40-gram synthetic Coreloft Compact insulation for warmth during cold-weather runs (see our in-depth review here).

 - Incredibly lightweight and compressible.

 - Truly waterproof and does not get heavier when wet (because it does not absorb water).
-It is hard to state this strongly enough: this jacket actually is waterproof and has one wishing for rain.

 - Despite the advanced fabrics, the Norvan SL is easily washable.